 TRICK: light mayo on bread

-So bread, cheese, tomato, (S&P), cheese, bread.
-Now, apply a VERY thin layer of mayo.
+So- bread, cheese, tomato, salt, pepper, cheese, bread.
+Now, apply a VERY thin layer of mayo on the side of the bread facing out.
 I mean, just barely brush it on there.
 It grills up beautifully and deepens the flavor of the sandwich.
 And I don’t actually like mayo.
 It’s something I NEVER (EVER) put on cold sandwiches.
 But here, it’s a thing of beauty.

-I also light sprinkling just a touch of garlic power on top of the mayo, it’s a great option.
+I also like a light sprinkling, just a touch, of garlic power on top of the mayo.
+It is optional but gives extra flavor.

 Then put 1/2 TBS butter in the pan, over medium-low or low heat.
-Melt the butter and then plop the sandwich in the pan (with about 1/2 TBS of butter already melted in pan), mayo side DOWN.
+Melt the butter and then plop the sandwich in the pan (with the melted butter), mayo side DOWN.
 Then you can do the thin layer of mayo to the other side.

 TRICK: cover the pan

-I’m not saying air tight, that’s no good.
+I’m not saying air tight, that’s no good because the water will condense on the lid.
 But lightly lay a piece of aluminum foil over the sandwiches, just to keep some of the heat in.
 You want to cook on LOW (maybe even simmer) so the cheese can melt and you can get that golden color.